wyfo/apischema/docs/conversions.md

 {!serialized_conversions.py!}
 ```

+## Lazy conversions

+Another advanced use, conversions can be defined lazily, i.e. using a function returning `Conversion` (single or a collection of it); this function must be wrap into a `apischema.conversions.LazyConversion` instance.

+It allows creating recursive conversions or using a conversion object which can be modified after its definition (for example a conversion for a base class modified by `__init_subclass__`)

+It is used by *apischema* itself for the generated JSON schema.
+It is indeed a recursive data, and the [different versions](json_schema.md#json-schema--openapi-version) are handled by a conversion with a lazy recursive sub-conversion.

 ## Dataclass model - automatic conversion from/to dataclass

 Conversions are a powerful tool, which allows to support every type you need.
 If it is particularly well suited for scalar types (`datetime.datetime`, `bson.ObjectId`, etc.), it may seem a little bit complex for object types.
 In fact, the conversion would often be a simple mapping of fields between the type and a dataclass.